LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 .. figure:: figures/InterfaceArcGISAnnotated.png
 	:align: center

-	An ArcGIS document configured for using the Data Searches tool
+	Example of an ArcGIS document configured for the Data Searches tool

 .. raw:: latex